 We have a vision for Lincolnshire and the neighbouring sea and estuaries to be rich in wildlife for the benefit of everyone.

-- Encouraging more people to enjoy Lincolnshire's natural environment and to understand the need to conserve it; and by
+- Encouraging more people to enjoy Lincolnshire's natural environment and to understand the need to conserve it

 - Encouraging research projects which lead to better understanding of the complexities of the natural world